 Image via Netflix

 The first episode of Barbarians on Netflix introduces the main characters of Thusnelda along with her lover Folkwin.
 Thusnelda is a fierce character.
 She has a warrior’s spirit, but she is also unfortunately a woman in a historical drama.
 This means that her introduction includes an arranged marriage subplot with a man who inspects her teeth like she is a horse.
-However, Thusnelda is a compelling character.
+However, Thusnelda is absolutely the most compelling character in the show.
 Her fiery spirit is clear from the first moment onscreen.
 She has a fierce love and loyalty to her family and her tribe, even though she disagrees with many of their decisions.

 Thusnelda is spirited, independent, and sexually free.
 She has all the makings of a great protagonist.
 When the Romans come to her village to demand tribute and submission from the Germanic tribes, she reacts in anger and outrage.
 This unfortunately leads to her younger brother being seriously injured.
 Thusnelda blames herself for this tragedy.
 She swears revenge against the Romans and sneaks into their camp under cover of darkness with Folkwin and friends to steal the symbol of Roman power across the world: their golden eagle.

 The episode ends with a bit of a twist that reveals that one of the Roman officers is actually one of Thusnelda’s long-lost brothers, who was taken by the Romans years earlier as part of a peace treaty that is now broken.
 This wasn’t an incredibly surprising reveal given all the hints that pile up over the course of the episode.
 But it will certainly lead to family drama and divided loyalties as the series goes on.